HomeCyberBustHow Hackers Impersonate Big Brands And Scam People

 What To Do If You’ve Been Catfished?

-If you think you were victim to this type of attack and may have given out your personal information, go to IdentityTheft.gov and follow the steps.
-Also, update your computer’s security software in case you accidentally downloaded malware.
+If you think you were a victim of this attack and may have given out your personal information, go to IdentityTheft.gov and follow the steps.
+Also, update your computer’s security software if you accidentally downloaded malware.

 Conclusion